 In addition, a number of the showroom’s sponsors (at last count 30+) have prominent placement including guitars from Gibson Brands, Inc. and furniture from Crosley.
 A chocolate tasting is also offered, oddly enough sponsored by Sherman Williams and a vinyl station is available for playing a variety of old records.

 The tasting area is arguably the highlight of the first floor featuring up to eighteen vintners at any given time.
-Each vintner represented offers several wines – with a such a diversified selection of vintners, there is a wine available for most any palate.
+Each vintner represented offers two wines – with a such a diversified selection of vintners, there is a wine available for most any palate.
 Wines can be purchased by the glass, bottle or flight.
 While no food is served on site, visitors are welcome to bring food into the space and enjoy along with wine purchased on site.
+Private tastings can be arranged with some of these vintners on site by advance reservation (where they are able to showcase additional wines).

 And unlike most tasting rooms where bathrooms service a specific purpose only – visitor’s will want to make a special stop in their bathroom to view its creative design.
 A television embedded in a mirror plays Feast it Forward culinary shows.
 Katie has long enjoyed doodling; the bathroom door is an extension of her artistic interests and visitors are encouraged to write their own quotes or add their own doodles.